msillano/TuyaUIweb/README.md

 <hr>

 ### Configuration
-This APP is for experienced users, therefore it is acceptable that the configuration is done directly by editing a file.
+This APP is for experienced users, therefore it is acceptable that the configuration is done directly by editing a file (`config.js`).

  - The INDISPENSABLE data to be entered are your own Tuya credentials (you should already have them, and for new users, there are many guides on the web.
 [This one](https://github.com/iRayanKhan/homebridge-tuya/wiki/Get-Local-Keys-for-your-devices) is one of the clearest, others are [listed here](https://github.com/msillano/tuyaDAEMON/wiki/50.-Howto:-add-a-new-device-to-tuyaDAEMON#1-preconditions).
  - Other options concern: timing (Cloud and log) and log configuration: the format, autosave, the required values, or the look & feel, such as the presence of pan/zoom buttons.